akanadocs/docs-test/sp/performance-tuning.md

 ```
 The time in seconds before the authorization descision will be removed from the cache.
 This time can be lengthened to ensure that the Network Directors can continue to function without the Policy Manager.
 This may cause a security vulnerability if a contract is revoked but the Policy Manager is unreachable.

-#### <a name="cm-settings"></a>Community Manager Settings
+#### <a name="cm-settings"></a>Akana API Platform Settings

-Community Manager also incorporates a number of cache settings.
+The Akana API Platform also incorporates a number of cache settings.
 These include:

 * [com.soa.api.security](../../cm/learnmore/site_admin_admin_console_settings.htm#com_soa_api_security)
 * [com.soa.oauth.agent.client.cache](../../cm/learnmore/site_admin_admin_console_settings.htm#com_soa_oauth_agent_client_cache)
 * [com.soa.oauth.client.cache](../../cm/learnmore/site_admin_admin_console_settings.htm#com_soa_oauth_client_cache)

-For more information, please refer to the [Admin Console Settings](../../cm/learnmore/site_admin_admin_console_settings.htm) document for Community Manager.
+For more information, please refer to the [Admin Console Settings](../../cm/learnmore/site_admin_admin_console_settings.htm) document for the Akana API Platform.